ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 TODO: Decide whether we want to add specific CDDL schemas for the four archetypes via extension points in the "base schema"

-TODO: The description of the individual messages probably has to be expanded.
-      Maybe some of the content from the six example messages should be moved here.

 ## Snapshot Messages

 This instance-related message contains information on a Thing's state, both in terms of context information and the state of individual affordances.